Terms and Conditions

 11c.
 Program Cancellation

 11d.
 Cancellation Notification.
-Cancellation may occur when the Student provides a written notice of cancellation by email to Study Group.
-Email cancellation notifications should be forwarded to email@example.com.
-The written notice of cancellation is effective on the date the email is received by Study Group.
+Cancellation may occur when the Student provides a written notice of cancellation by completing the online cancellation form at the following link: https://www.studygroup.com/request-withdrawal-NA

 12. Study Plan Change

-Upon arrival, the Student will be given a placement examination to assess their English language level.
+Prior to arrival, the Student will be given an online placement examination to assess their English language level.
 The University may also require an assessment in mathematics.
-The results of the assessment tests are used to place the Student into the program and courses that are appropriate for his/her skill level, which may differ from what was indicated on the offer letter.
+The results of the assessment tests are used to place the Student into the Program and courses that are appropriate for their skill level, which may differ from what was indicated on the offer letter.
 As a result, the length of study may be longer than originally anticipated and may require incurring extra costs for which the Student will be responsible.
+In the event a Student does not meet the minimum English proficiency for placement in MIY coursework, they will be unenrolled and given further direction about applicable alternatives.

-The Student or the University notifies Study Group of his/her withdrawal by providing written intent to withdraw to the Study Group Center Director.
+- The Student or the University notifies Study Group of their withdrawal by providing written intent to withdraw to the Study Group Center Director as well as completing the online cancellation form at the following link:https://www.studygroup.com/request-withdrawal-NA.

 Students seeking transfer to a different institution between the date of initial arrival in the U.S., and the first day of classes will forfeit tuition paid.
 Fees paid to the University (i.e. room, board, fees), will be refunded on a prorated scale after official notification from the student to the University Cashier’s Office.